-First, space will be provided for initial ideas for diocesan bids to be explored by diocesan senior staff teams with the Provincial Secretary, and for advice to be sought from provincial officers and/or others as necessary to help determine:
+First, space will be provided for initial ideas for diocesan bids to be explored by diocesan senior staff teams with the Chief Executive, and for advice to be sought from provincial officers and/or others as necessary to help determine:

 - Whether or not the embryonic bid falls within the terms of the Evangelism Fund;

 - What further work might be required – perhaps with provincial or external help – to develop an initial application;